andrasq/node-docs/nextTick_vs_setImmediate.md

   (10x in v0.10, 650k/s inline, 67k/s w/ arg).
 Node v0.11 narrows the gap
   to 4x, but that's not an improvement but rather a drop in the peak (377k/s inline, 100k/s w/ arg).
 Though v0.11 is less bad than v0.10 at queueing arguments, it is still much faster to use in-lines.
+The reason is that internally in `timer.js` arguments are handled with array slice and `func.apply()`, which are slow compared to `func()`.

 - node v0.11 (v0.11.13) is much slower at queueing and invoking continuables than v0.10 was (v0.10 was 650k/sec, down to 377k/sec v0.11)